Using Pinterest as a Softer Platform to Grow Your Business (for introverts, sensitives and feminine creatives)

 And this means finding a way to market your business.

-And while I always suggest creating content on a platform you have a degree of ownership over (like your website), it’s necessary to have avenues to guide your audience to this content, especially if you’re newer in business or you haven’t yet optimised your website to establish a presence on search engines.
+And while I always suggest creating content on a platform you have a degree of ownership over (like your website), it’s usually also necessary to have avenues to guide your audience to this content, especially if you’re newer in business or you haven’t yet optimised your website to establish a presence on search engines.

 And that platform is Pinterest.